SNTag/Readwise-to-Obsidian/README.md

 Take note: At this time, the script mostly decides what you want to keep based on tags.
 Changes YOU make to the excel sheet may only last long enough for a single run!

+Also, current update processes are poor.
+If you change something in the config, best approach is to delete the xlsx and rebuild all files.

 ---

 ## How It Works